 Distribution System Water Quality Monitoring Results

 As part of Park City Water Department's commitment to water quality, testing has been significantly expanded beyond that required by EPA and DDW.
 Samples are collected within the distribution system at locations that represent water being delivered to homes and businesses throughout the system.
-Twenty-one water parameters are tested on a quarterly basis in eight (8) different areas of the city as shown on the map and 3rd and 4th quarter 2012 and 1st quarter 2013 water sampling results.
+Twenty-one water parameters are tested on a quarterly basis in eight (8) different areas of the city as shown on the map and current water sampling results.